background

 • View Extended/Alternate Bio

 Before turning to healthcare as a career in 1994, Kathleen Bartholomew held positions in marketing, business, communications and teaching.
-It was these experiences that allowed her to look at nursing from a different perspective and speak poignantly to the issues that affect nurses today.
+It was these experiences that allowed her to look at healthcare from a unique perspective and offer unprecedented insights to healthcare leaders.

 Kathleen Bartholomew Speaking Videos